hargoniX/fil-rb/doc/report.typ

    This introduces the overhead of an additional pointer indirection.

 2. Directly encode the color in different tree constructors.\
-   This will destroy FBIP as the implementation within Lean only reuses memory across the same constructor for destructive updates @immutablebean.
+   This will destroy FBIP as the implementation within Lean only reuses memory across the same constructor for destructive updates.
    Thus, recoloring a node after an operation would not fall under FBIP.
 We believe our approach to have an acceptable overhead (storing an additional 8 bit field) compared to calling the allocator more often than necessary.